If you suffered injuries from a boat accident in Jacksonville, Florida, our lawyers can seek fair compensation for your losses.

-Legal Action Through a Jacksonville Trial
+Taking Legal Action Through A Jacksonville Trial

 If it becomes necessary, we are not afraid to take this type of case to court.
 We can file a personal injury lawsuit or wrongful death lawsuit on your behalf and seek a court-awarded offer.
 We will handle all of the paperwork associated with litigation and present your case to a jury.

-Your Time to Act Is Limited
+Your Time To Act After A Boat Accident Is Limited

 If you miss these deadlines, your suit may be dismissed by the court, and you will lose your chance to hold a negligent party liable.
 Bear in mind that negotiations with insurers can take a long time.
 Our firm also needs time to investigate your accident and gather evidence.